Building a Budget with Discretionary Dollars

 Curriculum for Content Areas (Electronic Learning)

-The Office of Teaching and Learning, in collaboration with the Acceleration division, plans to purchase and provide schools with resources to support instruction in various content areas.
-OTL has developed a SY24-25 (FY25) OTL-Provided Resources document, which outlines materials that were thoroughly reviewed and selected based on school implementation needs, quality, and alignment to the standards.
+The Office of Teaching and Learning plans to purchase and provide schools with resources to support instruction in various content areas.
+OTL has developed a SY25-26 (FY26) OTL-Provided Resources document, which outlines materials that were thoroughly reviewed and selected based on school implementation needs, quality, and alignment to the standards.
 Schools should budget for any other digital curriculum using their flexible dollars budget in collaboration with their content cluster instructional teams.

 Budgeting & Procurement Guidance

-- Schools determine which programs they want to use based on recommendations from the specific content teams and with Instructional Superintendents.
-If schools do not budget and procure the program(s) on time, the program will be turned off for that school.
+- Schools determine which programs they want to use based on recommendations from the specific content teams and Instructional Superintendents.

 - Electronic Learning is a subscription and may cross fiscal years.

-- Programs with new contract start date of 10/1/2024 or later CANNOT use advance funds.
+- Programs with new contract start dates of 10/1/2025 or later cannot use advance funds.

 Points of Contact

-- Jason Moore, Manager, Elementary Assessments & Interventions – jason.moore3@k12.dc.gov
+- Jason Moore, Manager, Literacy and Humanities Assessments & Interventions – jason.moore3@k12.dc.gov

 - Kaila Ramsey Garza, Director, Elementary Math & Science – kaila.ramsey@k12.dc.gov

-- Laura Sanzone, Director, Elementary ELA and Social Studies – laura.sanzone@k12.dc.gov
+- Anna Salzberg, Director, Elementary ELA and Social Studies – anna.salzberg@k12.dc.gov

-- Kourtney Miller, Director, Secondary Math – kourtney.miller@k12.dc.gov
+- Jessica Gonzalez, Director, Secondary Math – jessica.gonzalez3@k12.dc.gov

 - Abby Welsheimer, Director, Secondary ELA – abby.welsheimer@k12.dc.gov